Kariem Hussein

 Kariem Hussein (born 4 January 1989) is a Swiss athlete who specialises in the 400 metres hurdles.
-His first major success was the gold medal at the 2014 European Championships in Zürich.
+His first major success was the gold medal at the 2014 European Championships in Zurich.
 His personal best in the event is 48.45, set at a meeting in Zug in 2015 and again at Weltklasse Zürich in 2017.
 It is also technically his fastest flat 400 m because he has not attempted the distance since 2009 when his PR was 48.58.

 Hussein was born in Münsterlingen.
 His father, a former international volleyball player, is Egyptian and his mother is Swiss.

 Doping

 On 23 July 2021 he was banned by the Swiss Anti-Doping Agency from competing for 9 months, after a banned substance (nikethamide) was confirmed in the probes taken from him.
 This decision meant Hussein missed the 2020 Summer Olympics in Tokyo.